What does success mean to you?

 Favorite Food: Sushi

 Favorite Travel Moment: Walking around London on a Saturday afternoon

 Favorite Video Game: Call of Duty series

-Mary began working in her father's photography studio when she was 12 and even then enjoyed interacting with a wide variety of people.
+However, Mary's love for working with people began when she started working in her father's photography studio when she was 12 and enjoyed interacting with a wide variety of individuals.
 She also has the unique distinction of having won both the art and science fairs while in school in Ft.
-Scott, and still enjoys using both sides of her brain to help clients figure out what they need to increase their business, revenue, or achieve whatever goals they believe are important.
+Scott, and still enjoys using both sides of her brain to help clients figure out what they need to improve their business, increase revenue, or achieve whatever goals they believe are important.

 Favorite book: The Kite Runner